foundry-rs/book/src/tutorials/best-practices.md

    - Structure your tests so the data you are fuzzing over is computed locally by your contract, and not data that is used in an RPC call (may or may not be feasible based on what you're doing).
    - Lastly, you can of course always run a local node or bump your RPC plan.

 1. When writing fork tests, do not use the `--fork-url` flag.
-Instead, prefer the following approach for it's improved flexibility:
+Instead, prefer the following approach for its improved flexibility:

    - Define `[rpc_endpoints]` in the `foundry.toml` config file and use the [forking cheatcodes](../forge/fork-testing.md#forking-cheatcodes).
    - Access the RPC URL endpoint in your test with forge-std's `stdChains.ChainName.rpcUrl`.
 See the list of supported chains and expected config file aliases [here](https://github.com/foundry-rs/forge-std/blob/ff4bf7db008d096ea5a657f2c20516182252a3ed/src/StdCheats.sol#L255-L271).